lukasjapan/react-arrow-master/README.md

 ### Simple Arrows - Starting and Ending from the Side of an Element

-To start from the side of an element, also define the `posX` and `posX` property.
+To start from the side of an element, pass the `id` along with the `posX` and `posY` property as an object.

 ```tsx
 import { ArrowArea } from "react-arrow-master";